sparkflows/sparkflows-docs/docs/user-guide/reading-writing/unstructured-files/binary.rst

 ============
 This node reads content of a Binary File and converts it to Text.

-Below is a sample workflow which contains the Binary Files processor in Fire Insights.
+Below is a sample workflow which contains the Binary Files processor in Sparkflows.
 It demonstrates the usage of the Binary Files node to read content of a Binary file.

 It does the following processing of data: